chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 A `webserver` role contains the list of cookbooks and node-specific information required to fulfill serving HTTP traffic.

-Chef inspects the node's role to determine what it should be to do its job.
+The node has a list of roles and/or recipes that Chef should run to configure the node to do its job.
+Chef downloads only what it needs from the Chef Server.

 # Chef Summary: Configuration Management